msgpo/arch-guide/README.md

 hwclock --systohc --utc
 ```

-## Setup multilib
+## Configure pacman

-👾 multilib is a repository which contains 32-bit libraries and is disabled by default (needed for gaming)
+Edit pacman configuration file
 ```
 nano /etc/pacman.conf
 ```

+### Setup multilib
+👾 multilib is a repository which contains 32-bit libraries and is disabled by default (needed for some games & software; highly recommended to enable)

 💥 Uncomment (remove the # in front of) the following lines
 ```
 [multilib]
 Include = /etc/pacman.d/mirrorlist
 ```

+### Extra candy
-🍬 If you want some extra candy you can also uncomment Color and add ILoveCandy in Misc section.
-Then run
+🍬 If you want some extra candy you can uncomment `Color` and `VerbosePkgLists` and add `ILoveCandy` under `Misc options`.

+### After configuring
 ```
 pacman -Syu
 ```